itissandeep98/SheroesSurvey/README.md

 _Duration:_ ~30 mins

 _Main Points of discussion:_

-● A brief discussion over the brainstorming documentthat was shared with them
+● A brief discussion over the brainstorming document that was shared with them

 ● A basic idea about the schema was discussed.